andrepsilvadev/Prionailurus/catData/rasterBestHybridModels/README.md

 # Model predictions for current time
-Raster files for the raw maxent ouput of the best hybrid models
+Raster files for the raw maxent ouput - best hybrid models only